arielccjr/Journal2025/README.md

                                             : DEADLINE: Goal State, Completion
                                             : Fast Track, Here, they focus on making larger investments and fulfilling their dream, which is a personal goal they select at the start of the game.
-            : TRANSITION:               How don’t they entirely negate free will ~4: REFUTATION (Refutatio): Anticipates counterarguments and disproves them.:
-            : SOPHISTICAL ELENCHI: primarily focusing on eristic (contentious) arguments used in debate ~1: Identify the Fallacy Type – Determine whether the error is linguistic or conceptual.
+            : TRANSITION:               How don’t they entirely negate free will ~4: REFUTATION (Refutatio): Anticipates counterarguments and disproves them.: primarily focusing on eristic (contentious) arguments used in debate
-                ~2: Break Down the Argument – Analyze the terms, premises, and conclusion.
-                ~3: Clarify Ambiguities – If the argument relies on wordplay, expose the different meanings.
-                ~4: Challenge the Premises – If an assumption is false or weak, point it out.
-                ~5: Show the Contradiction – Demonstrate how the fallacy leads to absurdity or contradiction.
+            : Ethos (Character & Credibility): Achieved through expertise, moral character, and goodwill toward the audience.
             : For fallacies in language, clarifying ambiguous terms, sentence structure, or assumptions usually suffices.
                 : Equivocation: Using a word with multiple meanings ambiguously in an argument.
                     If an argument says, “The law should be followed because it is the ‘law of nature,’” clarify that legal law and natural law are distinct concepts, thus invalidating the argument’s logic.
                 : Amphiboly: Ambiguity arising from poor sentence structure or unclear phrasing.
                     If someone says, “Flying planes can be dangerous,” clarify whether they mean that piloting planes is dangerous or that planes in flight are hazardous.
                 : Accent: Changing the meaning of a statement by emphasizing different words.
                     For “I didn’t say she stole the money,” show how different emphases change the implied meaning and that no conclusion can be reliably drawn.
                 : Composition: Assuming what is true of parts is true for the whole.
                     If someone argues, “All parts of the car are lightweight, so the whole car must be lightweight,” show that a car’s total weight differs from its individual parts.
                 : Division: Assuming what is true of the whole is true for each part.
                     If an argument states, “The team is successful, so every team member is successful,” point out that team success doesn’t imply each member’s personal success.
             : Fallacies Outside Language: focusing on the logical structure, causation, or evidentiary support is essential.
                 : Begging the Question (Petitio Principii): Assuming the truth of what the argument is supposed to prove.
                     For “Reading is beneficial because it’s good for you,” explain that “good for you” is simply restating “beneficial” without further evidence.
                 : False Cause (Post Hoc Ergo Propter Hoc): Assuming that because one event follows another, the first caused the second.
                     For “I started wearing my lucky charm, and my grades improved,” explain that improved grades may be due to other factors, like studying harder.
                 : Accident: Misapplying a general rule to an exception or specific case.
                     For “Cutting people is wrong, so surgeons are immoral,” clarify that surgery is a controlled, beneficial exception to the general rule against cutting.
                 : Converse Accident (Hasty Generalization): Drawing a broad conclusion from a limited sample.
                     For “One politician lied, so all politicians are liars,” explain that one instance doesn’t justify generalizing about all politicians.
                 : False Analogy: Comparing two things that aren’t sufficiently similar in relevant aspects.
                     If someone argues, “Employees are like nails; you have to hit them on the head to make them work,” explain that employees and nails are different and shouldn’t be treated the same way.
                 : Slippery Slope: Assuming a small first step will lead to a chain of extreme events.
                     For “If we let students redo assignments, they’ll expect to retake exams,” explain that allowing assignment revisions doesn’t logically lead to redoing all assessments.
                 : Ad Hominem: Attacking the person instead of the argument itself.
                     If someone argues, “You shouldn’t listen to her because she’s not a scientist,” clarify that the person’s background doesn’t inherently disprove their argument’s validity.
                 : Appeal to Authority (Ad Verecundiam): Relying on an authority figure outside their area of expertise.
                     If a celebrity endorses a health product, explain that fame does not qualify them as a medical expert, and scientific evidence is required for credibility.
-            : Main Refutation:
             : TRANSITION:
         ~5: CONCLUSION (Peroratio): Reinforces key points and leaves a lasting impression, often with pathos.E : QUESTION:                 So, are we simply animals flowing along the current of passion, or do we have free will?